 Nearly 50% of Arlington Public School female students in grades 8, 10, and 12 report having been sexually harassed at school, APCYF reports.
 Sexual harassment and assault are happening at school, work, and in the community.
 In 2015, Doorways responded to an average of 3 survivor calls per day to our hotline; today, we response to 6 calls per day to our 24-Hour Domestic & Sexual Violence Hotline (703-237-0881).

 4. There are resources available for everyone.

-Although our name is Doorways for Women and Families, we serve people of all ages, genders and sexual orientations, including those who identify as LGBTQ, youth experiencing dating violence, and men.
+Doorway serves people of all ages, genders, and sexual orientations, including those who identify as LGBTQIA+, youth experiencing dating violence, and men.